ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-benefits.md

 | vSphere High Availability | This feature provides HA for VMs (by pooling them) and for the hosts that reside in a cluster.
 The hosts in the cluster are monitored.
 If a failure occurs, the VMs on a failed host are restarted on alternative hosts. |
 | vSphere Datastore Clusters | This feature provides a collection of datastores with shared resources and a shared management interface. |
 | vSphere Fault Tolerance | This feature provides continuous availability to VMs, by eliminating downtime and disruption, even if a complete host failure occurs. |
 {: caption="Table 1.
-Functions description for attached storage for vCenter Server" caption-side="bottom"}
+Functions description for attached storage for vCenter Server" caption-side="top"}

 **Next topic:** [Attached storage infrastructure design](/docs/vmwaresolutions?topic=vmwaresolutions-storage-infra-design)